 07.23.10

-Posted in 2010 Games, Combined Driving, Construction Status, World Equestrian Games at 7:51 am by Thomas
+Posted in 2010 Games, Combined Driving, Construction Status, World Equestrian Games at 7:51 am by Press Release

 The driving course designer for the upcoming Alltech FEI World Equestrian Games, Richard Nicoll, was recently on the grounds of the Kentucky Horse Park for several days to work with the course builder, meet with various decorators, and generally check on the progress of the marathon obstacles.